3 dead, 2 missing from flooding at North Carolina campsite

 Swift water rescue personnel and local fire departments saved 31 people from their vehicles, some of them hanging onto their campers, according to Gillespie.
 He said three people were taken to the hospital for treatment, and two have been released.

-Of the two people still missing, one of them was a child approximately 1 year old, Gillespie said.
+Of the two people still missing, one of them was a child about 1 year old, Gillespie said.

 Fixing the roads and bridges will take time, he said.